II - July 16–August 2, 2019

 No previous programming experience is required, but participants should have an aptitude for logical reasoning and systematic thinking.

 An intensive course designed to develop logic and programming skills through immersion in the fundamentals of C. Programming projects involving mathematical problems and word games challenge students to develop their logical reasoning, systematic thinking, and problem-solving skills.
-Students learn the structure and features of a fundamental programming language as they implement solutions in C. In addition to teaching programming techniques, the course will cover an overview of fundamental computing concepts including data structures, library design, and memory management.
-Labs are carried out in Linux Virtual Machines configured for the class and installed on the students’ personal laptop computers.
+Students learn the structure and features of a fundamental programming language as they implement solutions in C. In addition to teaching programming techniques, the course will cover an overview of fundamental computing concepts such as data structures, library design, and memory management.

 Participants are expected to bring laptops for this class.
 Laptops can either be a PC or a Mac, but should have at least 10GB of free space.